crisbotta/portfolio-hugo-website/content/project/sescindigenousgames/index.md

 ---
-title: Cards indigenous games
+title: Indigenous games
-summary: Cards to help promote indie games made by indigenous peoples.
+summary: Image and text carousel to help promote indie games made by indigenous peoples.
 Made as part of the celebrations for indigenous month.

 tags: